-Furthermore, the bill appropriates $500,000 from the state general fund for fiscal year 2025-2026 to the Arizona Department of Education (ADE) for implementing these requirements.
+Furthermore, the bill appropriates $500,000 from the state general fund for fiscal year 2025-2026 to the Arizona Department of Education (ADE) to implement these requirements.
 The ADE is tasked with distributing these funds to schools, prioritizing those with a high percentage of students eligible for free or reduced-price lunches.
+Schools may use the funds for purchasing and maintaining AEDs and other necessary goods and services.
 The appropriation is exempt from lapsing until June 30, 2027, ensuring that the funds remain available for the intended purpose.
-The bill also includes definitions for "automated external defibrillator" and "school-sponsored athletic event," clarifying the scope of the new requirements.

 Statutes affected: Introduced Version: 15-120.05